 Stabbing the brake, I swerved to the shoulder and punched the emergency-flasher button.
 Dialing Madison County’s 911, I shouldered the door open to a buckling sound.
 As I was giving the operator my location, a startled young man appeared.

 Trailing behind me, he had caught a glimpse of what happened in the curve near the crest of the hill.
 He had jerked his SUV into the ditch, careening into a hayfield.
 “What was it?”
 I asked.
-In a shaken voice, he said, motorcycle.”
+In a shaken voice, he said, “A motorcycle.”
 Motorcycle.
 I never saw it.
 That meant someone was hurt or worse.
 Other cars were pulling over.

 With his tiny flashlight, the eyewitness and I started our frantic search.
 We found the motorcycle, but where was its rider?
 A woman shouted, “Here he is!”
 In her pastel medical scrubs, she was kneeling beside the young man in the ditch.
 “Is he breathing?”
 I asked.
 She didn’t answer.
 But after moving her fingers from his neck to his wrist, she never looked up.
 Instead, she shook her head.